GENI-NSF/geni-tools/README-omni.txt

     	    List resources in myslice from all AMs on your CH
   * omni.py -a http://localhost:12348 listresources myslice
     	    List resources in myslice at the localhost AM
+  * omni.py -a myLocalAM listresources
+            List resources at the AM with my nickname myLocalAM in omni_config
   * omni.py listresources -a http://localhost:12348 -t ProtoGENI 2 myslice
             List resources in myslice at the localhost AM, requesting that the AM send a ProtoGENI V2 format RSpec.